aelmasry/SoundCloud-playlist-Downloader/README.md

-# SoundCloud-API
+# SoundCloud Playlist Downloader
-playing with soundcloud API Python wrapper.
-Hopefully I wanna download a big playlist by the end of this(MISSION ACCOMPLISHED).
+a simple python script to download a playlist from soundcloud using the soundcloud API

 to use this script you need to install soundcloud and wget modules first like this: